Nateshbv/Nateshbv.github.io/Services.md

 ## Co-ordinator

-- Working as TTO head for the NAIN 2.0 initiative from Department of IT and BT, Governament of Karnataka.
+- Working as TTO head for the NAIN 2.0 initiative from Department of IT and BT, Government of Karnataka.